-- Test pressures and temperatures ratings in a heating, air conditioning, or refrigeration system to identify if the system is performing properly. - Install heating, air conditioning, and refrigeration equipment properly. - Understand codes and regulations pertaining to the HVACR industry. - Utilize troubleshooting techniques and implement appropriate follow-up procedures, and adjust and replace correct parts and components. - Demonstrate an understanding of the basic principles of heating, air conditioning, ventilation, and refrigeration and their applications.
+- Test pressures and temperatures in a heating, air conditioning, or refrigeration system to troubleshoot system performance. - Install heating, air conditioning, and refrigeration equipment pertaining to HVAC codes and regulations. - Apply advanced principles of heating, air conditioning, ventilation, and refrigeration. - Prepare students for a wide variety of careers in HVAC and refrigeration. - Prepare students to interact effectively with customers.